 📸 Stepwise photos

-1. Heat a small pressure cooker with a tsp of ghee and roast moong dal until golden.
+1. Heat a small pressure cooker with a teaspoon of ghee and roast moong dal until golden.
 Add water and washed rice.
 (You can add rice and roast it too for a nice flavor)

 2. Pressure cook with 1 & ½ cups of water and salt for 4 whistles.